 The Group applies the NZ IFRS 9 simplified approach to measuring expected credit losses to determine any provision for impairment of receivables.
-Due to a very low occurrence of write offs MWLR's provision for impairment of trade receivable is immaterial.
-A provision of \$26,485 has been made for the subsidiary company.
+A provision of \$41,982 has been made for The Group.

 The carrying value of trade and other receivables approximates their fair value.
 The carrying value of loans to related parties approximates their fair value.